HonourHealth/JavaSpringbootRESTMicroservices/springboot-fullstack-employee-management-system/README.md

 - RESTful API architecture
 - Data persistence with MySQL database
 - Modern React frontend with Vite for fast development
+- Comprehensive unit tests for both the back-end and the front-end

 ## Tech Stack